kplabs-pl/sml-docs/src/tutorials/ml_deployment/model_deployment.rst

 Goal
 ----
 In this tutorial you will:
-    - Prepare a pretrained model and data for the deployment process
+    - Prepare a pre-trained model and data for the deployment process
     - Set up Vitis AI deployment container environment
-    - Deploy a pretrained PyTorch land cover segmentation model to a Vitis AI-compatible format by:
+    - Deploy a pre-trained PyTorch land cover segmentation model to a Vitis AI-compatible format by:
-      - Quantizing the model to work with efficient numeric representation
+      - quantizing the model to work with efficient numeric representation
-      - Compiling the model to the format compatible with the given FPGA-based inference accelerator
+      - compiling the model to the format compatible with the given FPGA-based inference accelerator

 A bit of background
 -------------------
 The deployment process differs a bit depending on the framework that was used for model training (PyTorch/Tensorflow).
-In this tutorial we are going to deploy a PyTorch-based land cover segmentation model for demonstrative purposes.
+This tutorials covers deployment of a PyTorch-based land cover segmentation model for demonstrative purposes.

 Prerequisites
 -------------
 1. Install `docker <https://www.docker.com>`_.
 2. Clone the model repository:

    .. code-block:: shell-session